nuxeo/FunkLoad/README.txt

   are not hit by FunkLoad_ before your server's limit is reached.
   Check this by launching a bench from another host.

-* Always use description in post/get/xmlrpc, this improves the readability of the report.
+* Having a cycle with one user gives a usefull reference.

-* A good benching test should not be too long so you can bench faster using a short cycle duration.
+* A bench is composed of a benching test (or scenario) run many times.
+A good benching test should not be too long so you have a higher testing rate (that is, more benching tests can come to their end).

-* The cycle duration should be long enough (~5 times the test duration).
+* The cycle duration for the benching test should be long enough.
-  XXX : And what is the "test duration" ?
-Define here.
+  Around 5 times the duration of a single benching test is a value that is usually a safe bet.
+You can obtain this duration of a single benching test by running ``fl-run-test myfile.py MyTestCase.testSomething``.

-* A benching test must have the same number of page and in the same order.
+  Rationale : Normally a cycle duration of a single benching test should be enough.
+But from the testing platform side if there are more than one concurrent user, there are many threads to start and it takes some time.
+And on from the tested platform side it is common that a benching test will last longer and longer as the server is used by more and more users.

 * You should use many cycles with the same step interval to produce readable charts (1:10:20:30:40:50:60 vs 1:10:100)

-* Having a cycle with one user give a usefull reference.
+* A benching test must have the same number of page and in the same order.

 * Use a Makefile to make reproductible bench.